-Debt markets can be volatile and can decline significantly in response to, or investor perceptions of, issuer, market, economic, industry, political, regulatory, geopolitical, environmental, public health and other conditions.
+Debt markets can be volatile and can decline significantly in response to changes in, or investor perceptions of, issuer, market, economic, industry, political, regulatory, geopolitical, environmental, public health and other conditions.
 These conditions can affect a single instrument, issuer, or borrower, a particular type of instrument, issuer, or borrower, a segment of the debt markets, or debt markets generally.
-Certain changes or events, such as political, social or economic developments, including increasing and negative interest rates; or the U.S. government's inability at times to agree on a long-term budget and deficit reduction plan (which has in the past resulted and may in the future result in a government shutdown); market closures and/or trading halts; government or regulatory actions, including the imposition of tariffs or other protectionist actions and changes in fiscal, monetary or tax politics; natural disasters; outbreaks of pandemic or epidemic diseases; terrorist attacks; war; and other geopolitical changes or events can have a dramatic adverse effect on debt markets and may lead to periods of high volatility and reduced liquidity in a debt market or segment of a debt market.
+Certain changes or events, such as political, social or economic developments, including increasing and negative interest rates; or the U.S. government's inability at times to agree on a long-term budget and deficit reduction plan (which has in the past resulted and may in the future result in a government shutdown); market closures and/or trading halts; government or regulatory actions, including the imposition of tariffs or other protectionist actions and changes in fiscal, monetary or tax politics; changes in inflation rates; natural disasters; outbreaks of pandemic or epidemic diseases; terrorist attacks; war; and other geopolitical changes or events can have a dramatic adverse effect on debt markets and may lead to periods of high volatility and reduced liquidity in a debt market or segment of a debt market.

 Certain of an account's investments may be based on reference interest rates, such as the London Interbank Offered Rate ("LIBOR").
-In 2017, the regulatory authority that oversees financial services firms in the United Kingdom announced plans to transition away from LIBOR by the end of 2021.
-In December 2020, the administrator of LIBOR commenced a consultation to determine whether to extend the publication of certain U.S. dollar LIBOR settings to the end of June 2023.
-There remains uncertainty regarding the future utilization of LIBOR as a reference rate and the nature of any replacement rate.
-The potential effects of the transition from LIBOR on an account, or on certain instruments in which the account invests, are not known.
-The transition from LIBOR may result in, among other things, an increase in volatility or illiquidity of markets for instruments that currently rely on LIBOR to determine interest rates.
-Any such effects could have an adverse impact on an account's performance.
+In 2017, the regulatory authority that oversees financial services firms in the U.K. announced plans to transition away from LIBOR by the end of 2021.
+In March 2021, the administrator of LIBOR announced the extension of the publication of the more commonly used U.S. dollar LIBOR settings to the end of June 2023.
+Regulators and industry groups have been planning for the transition away from LIBOR to alternative reference rates and are in the process of implementing measures intended to facilitate this transition.
+However, there remains uncertainty regarding the transition from LIBOR to these alternative reference rates and the potential effects of the transition from LIBOR on an account, or on certain instruments in which the account invests, are not known.
+The transition from LIBOR may involve, among other things, increased volatility or illiquidity in markets for instruments that currently rely on LIBOR to determine interest rates.
+Any such effects of the transition away from LIBOR and the adoption of alternative reference rates, as well as other unforeseen effects, could have an adverse impact on an account's performance.